Use the form embedded below or click here to apply now. Applications close December 6, 2018.

 Participants will network with one another, receive advocacy training, and learn how to leverage their networks to engage their communities and policymakers in taking action.
 The conference will culminate in a lobby day on Capitol Hill.

 The Lemkin Summit is named in honor of Raphael Lemkin, a Polish-Jewish lawyer who was an ardent activist and tireless defender of human rights.
 Lemkin coined the term “genocide” in 1944, lobbied the UN for genocide to be added to international law, and participated in the drafting of the Convention on the Prevention and Punishment of the Crime of Genocide.

 - Sunday February 24, 9am-9pm, American University

 - Monday February 25, 9am-5pm, Capitol Hill

 * Participants are expected to attend the full conference.

-Cost: Registration Fee covers training, materials, and most meals; accommodations are not included.
+Cost: Registration fee covers training, materials, and most meals; accommodations and travel are not included.

 - Regular rate: $150

 - Student and Young Professional (under 25) rate: $50